Yona Ndabila

 Yona Ndabila (born 11 September 1985) is a Tanzanian former professional footballer who played as a striker and made one appearance for the Tanzania national team.

-Nepal
+Club career

 Released from Kagera Sugar in 2012, Ndabila finished as second top scorer in the Nepalese top tier with Saraswoti Youth Club with 16 goals, including a brace to beat Boudha 2-1, visiting his parents in Mbeya after the season's end.

 Plying his trade with Manang Marshyangdi Club of the Nepalese top tier, Ndabila scored a goal to help them reach the final of the 2013 Ncell Cup in what was seen as an impeccable performance on his part. and a hat-trick in the semi-final of the 2013 Bhutan King's Cup.

-International
+International career

-Ndabila was capped with Tanzania national team, with one 2008 appearance against Yemen.
+Ndabila was capped with Tanzania national team, with one appearance against Yemen in 2008.